waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Strategy for Tin Tower
 - Current Items: Clear Bell in inventory.
 - Event Status: Tin Tower has already shaken (Sage mentioned a Pokemon returned to the top).
+- Hypothesis: Suicune has moved to Tin Tower because the Clear Bell is in inventory and the Tower has shaken.
-- Action: Return to Ecruteak City.
-Visit Tin Tower Gatehouse and proceed to the Tower for the final encounter.
+- Action: Visit Tin Tower Gatehouse at (18, 11) and proceed to the Tower for the final encounter.

 # NPC & Interaction Rules
 - Apricorn Trees: Face and press A to receive an Apricorn.
 One per day.
 (27, 16), (28, 16), (29, 16) on Route 42.